Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Juni 2025 15.35.56 UTC
+- WIB: Kamis, 5 Juni 2025 16.30.15 UTC
-- WITA: Kamis, 5 Juni 2025 16.35.56 UTC
+- WITA: Kamis, 5 Juni 2025 17.30.15 UTC
-- WIT: Kamis, 5 Juni 2025 17.35.56 UTC
+- WIT: Kamis, 5 Juni 2025 18.30.15 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational